bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/2_queries.md

 ---

-### How are the backward relationships possible? — Mahmuda's version
+### How are the backward relationships possible? — Light read — Unmodded

 Other object-relational mappers require you to define relationships on both sides.
 The Django developers believe this is a violation of the DRY (Don’t Repeat Yourself) principle, so Django only requires you to define the relationship on one end.